Industry News

 This implies that eight shipments have failed to arrive in the first two months of this year.

-“The port of Mombasa receives three big discharges from China under Evergreen Line and one COSCO (China Ocean Shipping Company) ship on a monthly basis.
+“The port of Mombasa receives three big discharges from China under Evergreen Line and one COSCO (China Ocean Shipping Company) ship every month.
 The four ships have not called since the coronavirus effect in China,” Mr Manduku told The EastAfrican.

 Machinery valued at Sh54.54 billion was shipped into Kenya in 2018, with iron and steel products worth Sh48.01 billion and Sh12.43 billion worth of furniture arriving in Mombasa.